 Why waiting to take social security benefits can pay offFinances

 Most Americans depend on Social Security for retirement income.
-Today, 55 percent of Americans aged 65 or older live in households that receive at least 50 percent of their family income from Social Security benefits.
-Of them, 25 percent rely on Social Security benefits for at least 90 percent of their income.
+Among Americans aged 65 or older that are Social Security beneficiaries, 50 percent of married couples and 70 percent of unmarried persons receive 50 percent or more of their income from Social Security.
+Of them, 21 percent of married couples and about 45 percent of unmarried persons rely on Social Security benefits for at least 90 percent of their income.

 With Social Security’s major role, it’s important to try and get the most out of the benefits you’ve earned.
 Your full retirement age is the age you’re eligible to receive 100 percent of your Social Security benefits.
 The full retirement age is 66 for eligible workers born between 1943 and 1954.
 Here are some reasons why waiting to full retirement age, and beyond, may pay off for you.

 Collect before full retirement age and you’ll instantly lose money.

 Over half of Americans begin collecting Social Security before reaching their full retirement age.
 Keep in mind that starting early means a significant decrease in your monthly benefit amount, and a reduction in the total amount you’ll receive from the government over your lifetime.
 The SSA has a helpful benefit reduction chart that provides examples.

 Wait until age 70, and you’ll receive a 76 percent higher monthly payout.

 Beginning at age 62 and ending at age 70, your benefit grows up to 8 percent per year for each year that you defer taking benefits.
 That’s a significant rate of return.